On this Page:

 Reactor Technology Training Branch

-Designs, develops, maintains, improves, and implements a reactor technology curriculum in each of the General Electric, Westinghouse, Combustion Engineering, and Babcock and Wilcox reactor vendor designs based on integrated agency needs.
+Manages the reactor technology training curriculum in each of the General Electric, Westinghouse, Combustion Engineering, Babcock and Wilcox, AP1000, and Advanced/SMR reactor vendor designs based on integrated agency needs.
 Provides a spectrum of classroom and full scope simulator courses to meet the cumulative reactor technology and regulatory skills training needs of the NRC inspection staff.
 Provides training to develop and maintain agency skills related to performance-based regulatory safety assessment of control room configuration, integrated plant operation, and application of emergency operating procedures, severe accident guidelines, and emergency procedure guidelines.
 Develops new courses and modifies existing courses to meet new or changing needs.
+Establishes and manages interagency agreements and commercial contracts for training course needs.
+Manages the reactor technical training full-scope simulation program to meet training needs defined by formal NRC staff qualification and training programs.
 Ensures reactor technology training activities align with the agency Strategic Plan and the Training and Development Strategic Plan.
 Provides expert technical assistance to NRC, other government agencies, and foreign regulatory agencies on reactor operations, regulatory programs, human resources development, and training systems methodology and standards.